ShifatJahanShifa/Session-Template/README.md

 ```

 ## `Multiset`
 It is can store multiple copy of a value.
-The basic syntax of set:
+The basic syntax of multiset:
 ```cpp
 multiset<type>multiset_name();
 ```
-Let's create a set now.
+Let's create a multiset now.
 ```cpp
 set<int>mst();
 ```
 This is an empty set.
-Let's populate the set.
+Let's populate the multiset.
 ```cpp
 mst.insert(1);
 mst.insert(2);
 mst.insert(3);
 mst.insert(2);
 ```
-To know the size of the set-
+To know the size of the multiset-
 ```cpp
 mst.size()
 ```
-Now let's print the value of set.
+Now let's print the value of multiset.
 ```cpp
 for (auto it:mst)
 {